For languages other than English, use the Google Translate tool at the bottom of this page.

 - Reducing route redundancy and subway competition

 - Improving off-peak service frequency and coverage

 Public input is crucial to the development of this new network.
-We’ll be out at bus stops and in subway stations over the next several weeks to meet with you and hear about your experiences.
-Beginning in late October, we’ll host public Open Houses to formally introduce the Brooklyn Bus Network Redesign Project, answer your questions, and get your feedback on what works and what doesn’t work with our current bus service.
-See below for schedules.
+Beginning in late October, we hosted public Open Houses to formally introduce the Brooklyn Bus Network Redesign Project, answer your questions, and get your feedback on what works and what doesn’t work with our current bus service.
+Click here for information on past events.